 In certain instances, homeowners may be upset with some of the decisions made or go one step further and voice their opinions aloud.
 This is nothing surprising, as homeowners have a right to be concerned.
 The annual budget affects the HOA's health entirely, but it also affects homeowners' finances.
 This is likely to become a bigger problem when there is little transparency or communication regarding the budget.
 Every decision needs an explanation or rationale behind it and should also take into consideration feedback from all community members.
 Without this, residents are more likely to distrust the board's motives.

 Improving board communication regarding homeowners association budget information can go a long way toward defusing homeowner contention.
-Does your board do a good enough job when communicating with residents about the HOA budget and fees, or do you do what's necessary to fulfill state requirements and comply with your bylaws?
-The four suggestions here are the right place to start when it comes to properly communicating your homeowners association budget.
+Does your board do a good enough job when communicating with residents about the budget and HOA fees, or do you do what's necessary to fulfill state requirements and comply with your bylaws?
+The following four suggestions are the right place to start when it comes to properly communicating your homeowners association budget.

 It is not unusual for homeowners to feel they are out of the picture when it comes to their HOA's financial health.
 As part of your HOA board duties, make it a point to send out regular communications to keep the waters smooth sailing.
-Letting them know how the association's actual spending is doing compared to the budget is a great start.
+Letting residents know how the association's actual spending is doing compared to the budget is a great start.

 Christine Lentz, president of FirstService Residential in Missouri, also recommends board transparency about any significant projects that could negatively impact the budget.
 "Be as transparent as possible regarding the decision and provide the answer to the 'why.'
 For example, "why will the community be over budget in spending or under budget in revenue?"

 Another way to keep residents informed is by giving them access to the association's monthly financials.
 As Lentz points out, "A good community association management company will make available monthly financials to the entire community either via email or by posting them on the community website so that owners are always aware of the community's financial position."